Knowledgeable Monterey Divorce Attorney Helps You Move Forward

 Protecting your family’s future in Monterey, Hollister, Santa Clara County, Santa Cruz County

 Divorce does not have to be contentious and stressful.
-At Giuliano Law, we seek resolutions that support your goals while minimizing stress – especially in your children’s lives.
+At Giuliano Law, our Monterey divorce attorney seeks resolutions that support your goals while minimizing stress – especially in your children’s lives.

 Litigated divorces are often emotionally and financially draining.
 A negotiated settlement is almost always in everybody’s best interest because it allows couples to make decisions instead of the court.
 We are strong advocates of the collaborative divorce approach.
 But, in cases where litigation cannot be avoided, we will vigorously represent you – giving you a voice and pursuing your best interests.